espressif/esp-adf-libs/esp_new_jpeg/README.md

   - Decode a single JPEG picture with block deocder API
   - Decode JPEG stream of the same size

+For more information, please refer to [Introducing ESP_NEW_JPEG: An Efficient JPEG Encoder and Decoder](https://developer.espressif.com/blog/2025/09/esp-new-jpeg-introduction/).
+The article provides detailed information on the features and configuration options of esp_new_jpeg.

 ## FAQ

 1. Does ESP_NEW_JPEG support decoding progressive JPEG?